Detailed Explanation of Advanced Settings

 Tips

-If the video output of the software does not meet expectations, such as color cast, poor effect, etc., you can click this button and send the settings file to the developer to locate the problem.
+If the video output of the software does not meet expectations, such as color shift, poor quality, etc., you can click this button and send the settings file to the developer to locate the problem.

 Output debug information during the task.